- XenApp Essentials Service

 Machine catalogs are collections of virtual desktops that you manage as a single entity.
 These virtual desktops are the resources you provide to your users.
 All the machines in a catalog have the same operating system and the same VDA installed.

-Typically, you create a master image and use it to create identical VMs in the catalog.
+Typically, you create a master image and use it to create identical virtual machines in the catalog.

 To create a machine catalog